Kohn-Sham inversion with mathematical guarantees: Numerical Results

-By comparing the proximal densities of $\rho_\mathrm{gs}$ and that of $\widetilde{\rho}_\mathrm{gs}$, we can investigate the non-expansiveness of the proximal mapping by computing the ratio $Q_\varepsilon(\Delta\rho)$.
-A plot of $Q_\eps$ is shown in \cref{{fig:ContractionConstantTruncation}}, where we have computed $ \Vert \Delta \rho\Vert_{\DS}$ for each truncation to give the absolute size of the perturbation.
+By comparing the proximal densities of $\rho_\mathrm{gs}$ and that of $\tilde{\rho}_\mathrm{gs}$, we can investigate the non-expansiveness of the proximal mapping by computing the ratio $Q_\varepsilon(\Delta\rho)$.
+A plot of $Q_\eps$ is shown in \cref{{fig:ContractionConstantTruncation}} for a series of perturbations induced by truncations of the density in the Fourier basis, where the corresponding size of the perturbation $ \norm{\Delta \rho}_{\DS}$ is shown in \cref{fig:ConvergenceTruncation}.
 By the proximal map, $Q_\varepsilon$ is bounded to the range $[0,1]$.
 From \cref{fig:ContractionConstantTruncation} we see that for large values of the regularization parameter ($\varepsilon \sim 1$) $Q_\varepsilon \ll 1$, and $Q_\varepsilon \to 1^-$ as $\varepsilon \to 0^+$.
 Additionally, we may obtain estimates for the error bounds on the xc potential, \cref{eq:Rinequality,eq:Tinequality}, directly from the ratios $R_\varepsilon$ and $S_\varepsilon$.
-In particular, \cref{fig:TruncationBounds} shows the ratios $R_\varepsilon$ and $S_\varepsilon$ (respectively bottom and top panels) obtained using the same $\widetilde{\rho}_\mathrm{gs}$ as in \cref{fig:ContractionConstantTruncation}.
+In particular, \cref{fig:TruncationBounds} shows the ratios $R_\varepsilon$ and $S_\varepsilon$ (respectively bottom and top panels) obtained using the same $\tilde{\rho}_\mathrm{gs}$ as in \cref{fig:ContractionConstantTruncation}.
 Furthermore, \cref{fig:TruncationBounds} (top) shows that the ratio $S_\varepsilon$ depend on $\varepsilon$ in a very similar manner as $Q_\varepsilon$ (see \cref{fig:ContractionConstantTruncation}).
-Note that for large values of $\varepsilon$ the ratio $S_\varepsilon$ does not adhere exactly to the bound $S_\varepsilon \leq Q_\varepsilon$ (\cref{eq:Tinequality}).
-However, this is not surprising given that it is obtained from the difference of three quantities that should point-wise be almost zero.
-For small values of $\varepsilon$, on the other hand, $S_\varepsilon$ is in excellent agreement with bound set by $Q_\varepsilon$, also satisfying $S_\varepsilon \to 1$ as $\varepsilon \to 0^+$.
+Note that for large values of $\varepsilon$ the ratio $S_\varepsilon$ does not adhere exactly to the bound $S_\varepsilon \leq Q_\varepsilon$ (\cref{eq:Tinequality}), as can be seen by comparing \cref{fig:ContractionConstantTruncation,fig:TruncationBounds}.
+However, this is not surprising given that it is obtained from the difference of three quantities that should pointwise be almost zero.
+For small values of $\varepsilon$, on the other hand, $S_\varepsilon$ is in excellent agreement with the bound set by $Q_\varepsilon$, also satisfying $S_\varepsilon \to 1$ as $\varepsilon \to 0^+$.
 Moreover, \cref{fig:TruncationBounds} (bottom) shows that the ratio $R_\varepsilon$ adheres strictly to the bound set by $Q_\varepsilon$ (\cref{eq:Rinequality}).
 In particular, $R_\varepsilon$ follow closely the lower bound $R_\varepsilon \geq 1-Q_\varepsilon $ (\cref{eq:RBounds}).
-Although obtaining the ratios involved in the error bounds, \cref{eq:Rinequality,eq:Tinequality,eq:RBounds}, is not computationally feasible in practical calculations, our numerical results conform to the theoretical predictions.
-In fact, \cref{fig:ContractionConstantTruncation,fig:TruncationBounds} even indicate that the ratio $Q_\varepsilon$ may be estimated by a constant independent of $\Delta \rho$, but parametrically dependent on $\varepsilon$ (and the density functional).
-Theoretically exploring this observation further marks an extremely promising direction for future research towards more approximate bounds, which could be applied within a practical inversion scheme to make it more efficient and reliable.
+Although obtaining the ratios involved in the error bounds, \cref{eq:Rinequality,eq:Tinequality,eq:RBounds}, is not computationally feasible in all practical calculations, our numerical results conform to the theoretical predictions.
+In fact, \cref{fig:ContractionConstantTruncation,fig:TruncationBounds} even indicate that the ratio $Q_\varepsilon$ may be estimated by a constant independent of $\Delta \rho$, but parametrically dependent on $\varepsilon$ (and the guiding functional $\mathcal{F}$).
+Theoretically exploring this observation further marks a promising direction for future research towards more approximate bounds, which could be applied within a practical inversion scheme to make it more efficient and reliable.
+It is expected that improvements of the error bounds will enhance their applicability in practical calculations.
+Continued investigations will reveal if these first, but stringent, error estimates can be made useful in a broader sense.